smallrye/smallrye-mutiny/documentation/docs/tutorials/creating-uni-pipelines.md

 ## Creating `Uni<Void>`

-When the represented operation to not produce a result, you still need a way to indicate the operation's completion.
+When the represented operation should not produce a result, you still need a way to indicate the operation's completion.
 For this, you need to emit a `null` item:

 ```java linenums="1"